Sweet DIY Gift Ideas + Cut Shrinky Dinks with Cricut

 How to Cut Shrinky Dinks with a Cricut

-It took a ton of trial and error to figure out the best Cricut settings… I had searched online trying to find some Cricut Material settings for Shrinky Dinks shrink film but everything I saw was old and the settings didn’t seem to translate to the newer Cricut machines.
-Lucky for you I’ve wasted all my Shrinky Dinks paper so you don’t have to — you’re welcome LOL!
+It took a ton of trial and error to figure out the best Cricut settings for plastic shrink… I had searched online trying to find some Cricut Material settings for Shrinky Dinks but everything I saw was old and the settings didn’t seem to translate to the newer Cricut Maker and Cricut Explore Air machine.

 DIY Shrinky Dinks Charms - cut Shrink Film with Cricut